Spike in ocean heat stuns scientists: Have we breached a climate tipping point?

 This water vapor cools the upper atmosphere but warms Earth’s surface.
 It is an unexpected natural phenomenon.

-So, it is clear from the analysis above that there is not one culprit for ocean’s uncanny warmth.
-Instead it seems like the unfortunate coincidence of various factors, both natural and human.
-If this logic is correct then this perturbation is not evidence of humans tripping a climate tipping point, for now.
+So, it is clear from the analysis above that there is not one culprit for the ocean’s uncanny warmth.
+Instead, it seems like the unfortunate coincidence of various factors, both natural and human.
+If this logic is correct, then this perturbation is not evidence of humans tripping a climate tipping point, for now.

 But as 2023 unfolds, El Niño will continue to intensify in the Pacific, infusing the climate system with even more energy.
 On top of global heating, this will supercharge global weather patterns yielding extremes modern man has yet to experience.